 I want to see REAL characters, I want to see different body sizes.
 I want to see different heights.
 I want to see different races, cultures, religions.
 I want to see differently-abled characters.
 I want to see different aged characters and different versions of beauty.

 By the way, let’s try some realism as well.
-If your character is thin, then unless she had plastic surgery, 9 times out of 10, her boobs are going to be small to match her figure.
+If your character is waif-like, then unless she had plastic surgery, 9 times out of 10, her boobs are going to be small to match her figure.
 Let’s avoid DD boobs on svelte women.

 Positive body images people!